4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 |`ForceDeletion`|Boolean|Optional.
 Whether the user should be deleted even if they have data that needs to be synced to the cloud.
 Defaults to false.|

-The status of the response to `DeleteUser` is either Acknowledged, or Error with code 12071 if the specified user does not exist, 12072 if the specified user is logged in, 12073 if the specified user has data to sync and `ForceDeletion` is false or not specified, or 12074 if the specified user could not be deleted.
+With macOS and iOS, the status of the response to `DeleteUser` is either Acknowledged, or Error with code 12071 if the specified user does not exist, 12072 if the specified user is logged in, 12073 if the specified user has data to sync and `ForceDeletion` is false or not specified, or 12074 if the specified user could not be deleted.
+With macOS, 12074 is also returned if an attempt was made to delete the last admin user.

 ### MDM Lost Mode Helps Lock and Locate Lost Devices

 Three MDM Protocol commands—`EnableLostMode`, `DisableLostMode`, and `DeviceLocation`—let the MDM server help locate supervised devices when they are lost or stolen.
-These commands are all available in iOS 9.3 and later and may be used only in supervised mode.
+A fourth command, `PlayLostModeSound`, plays a loud sound on the lost device.
+These commands may be used only in supervised mode.
+The first three commands are available in iOS 9.3 and later and the fourth in iOS 10.3.

 When a device is erased, Lost Mode is disabled.
 To re-enable Lost Mode on the device, the MDM server should store the device’s Lost Mode state before erasing it.
 If the device is enrolled again, the MDM server can then restore the correct Lost Mode state.

+When a device is in MDM Lost mode, invalid commands sent to it may return an Error with code 12078.